- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Since acute AN patients are often medically unstable, have severe health complications, and are extremely malnourished, treatment is typically conducted at a medical facility or medically-staffed treatment center.

 The first stages of acute AN treatment focus primarily on getting the patient medically stable and refer.
 The treatment team usually includes physicians, clinical psychologists, registered dietitians, and therapists.
 They run numerous tests (like blood tests, EKGs, blood pressure monitoring, and vital signs assessments) and develop a plan to get the patient stabilized and nutritionally rehabilitated.

 Unfortunately, many eating disorder treatment centers are not medically equipped to deal with acute AN patients, leaving severe AN cases for regular hospitals.
 The problem with this, however, is that most medical doctors and staff have not been specifically trained to treat eating disorders.

 Though hospital staff and doctors may be able to stabilize the patient and ward off an immediate threat of death, the patient’s underlying psychological problems are not dealt with and will often resurface and lead to another relapse.

-Staffed with physicians, psychologists, dietitians, and therapists trained specifically to treat eating disorders, these centers are able to address immediate health threats, stabilize the patient, and support long-term recovery and psychological healing.
+Staffed with physicians, psychologists, dietitians, and therapists trained to treat eating disorders, these centers can address immediate health threats, stabilize the patient, and support long-term recovery and psychological healing.